twurple/twurple/docs/auth/providers/static.md

 Using a fixed token is pretty straightforward.
-Just pass your application's client ID and your token to {@StaticAuthProvider}.
+Just pass your application's client ID and your token to {@link StaticAuthProvider}.

 ```ts twoslash
 import { StaticAuthProvider } from '@twurple/auth';